O Shaughnessy Asset Management LLC Buys 3,257 Shares of Marriott Vacations Worldwide Co. (NYSE:VAC)

-O Shaughnessy Asset Management LLC boosted its stake in shares of Marriott Vacations Worldwide Co.
-(NYSE:VAC) by 105.8% in the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 6,334 shares of the company’s stock after buying an additional 3,257 shares during the quarter.
-O Shaughnessy Asset Management LLC’s holdings in Marriott Vacations Worldwide were worth $1,008,000 as of its most recent SEC filing.
+O Shaughnessy Asset Management LLC raised its holdings in Marriott Vacations Worldwide Co.
+(NYSE:VAC) by 105.8% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 6,334 shares of the company’s stock after acquiring an additional 3,257 shares during the quarter.
+O Shaughnessy Asset Management LLC’s holdings in Marriott Vacations Worldwide were worth $1,008,000 as of its most recent filing with the Securities & Exchange Commission.

-Several equities research analysts have commented on the stock.
-Zacks Investment Research downgraded shares of Marriott Vacations Worldwide from a “hold” rating to a “sell” rating and set a $150.00 price objective on the stock. in a report on Tuesday, August 3rd.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of Marriott Vacations Worldwide from $209.00 to $203.00 and set a “buy” rating on the stock in a report on Friday, July 30th.
-One equities research analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has a consensus rating of “Buy” and an average price target of $175.29.
+Several research analysts have recently issued reports on the company.
+Deutsche Bank Aktiengesellschaft reduced their price objective on Marriott Vacations Worldwide from $209.00 to $203.00 and set a “buy” rating for the company in a research note on Friday, July 30th.
+Zacks Investment Research lowered Marriott Vacations Worldwide from a “hold” rating to a “sell” rating and set a $150.00 price objective on the stock. in a report on Tuesday, August 3rd.
+One analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $175.29.

-Marriott Vacations Worldwide (NYSE:VAC) last announced its earnings results on Tuesday, July 27th.
-The company reported $0.85 earnings per share for the quarter, missing analysts’ consensus estimates of $0.89 by ($0.04).
-Marriott Vacations Worldwide had a negative net margin of 3.86% and a negative return on equity of 0.68%.
-On average, sell-side analysts predict that Marriott Vacations Worldwide Co. will post 4.02 earnings per share for the current year.

 About Marriott Vacations Worldwide